-A. Subsidy eligibility is based on modified adjusted gross income.
-For your family, your MAGI will include income for yourself and your husband, and it could also include income your son earns at his part-time job – but only if he earns enough to have to file a tax return as a dependent (at least $6,100 in earned income).
+A. Subsidy eligibility is based on modified adjusted gross income (MAGI).
+For your family, your MAGI will include income for yourself and your husband, and it could also include income your son earns at his part-time job – but only if he earns enough to have to file a tax return as a dependent.

 So if your son earns $5,000 over the year, his income would not be included in your household MAGI.
-But if he earns $8,000, that money would be included in your household MAGI.
+But if he earns $13,000 (or $1,200 in interest/dividend income), that money would be included in your household MAGI.
 This would be the case even if you were not going to add him to your health insurance policy – he’s part of your “tax household.”
-(This is also true for spouses who are not going to be covered on the new policy; their income counts as part of the household MAGI, but they also count as an extra person for the purposes of calculating the household’s income as a percentage of poverty level.)
+(This is also true for spouses who are not going to be covered on the new policy; their income counts as part of the household MAGI, but they also count as an extra person for the purposes of calculating the household’s income as a percentage of the federal poverty level.)

 Since your daughter is not your tax dependent, you would not include her income in your MAGI.
 Until she turns 26, it’s your choice to include her on your plan if you wish.
 But the marketplace may require you to complete two separate applications (one for each tax household) if you choose to go that route.

 Although the ACA gives people the option to include non-dependent children on their policy until they turn 26, it’s fairly uncommon for families to take this option; it’s much more common for the young adult to have their own policy.
 HealthCare.gov states that non-dependent children should not be included in your household when you apply for coverage, but on the same page it clarifies that you should include them if you want to add them to your policy.